 In summary, both Round and Anatomical implants can provide natural results, IF chosen based on the right indications.

 Q: Can Breast Augmentation Change the Shape of My Breasts?

-A: Breast augmentation can increase or balance breast size, restore breast volume, or restore the breast shape after partial or total loss of breast tissue.
+A: Breast augmentation can increase or balance breast size, restore breast volume, or restore the breast shape after a partial or total loss of breast tissue.
 It can also correct breast size asymmetry.
 But what it CANNOT do is to correct drooping breasts, non-size related breast asymmetries and breast deformities.
 In these instances, in addition to using an implant other procedures such as Lift, or some form of reconstructive breast surgery may be necessary to achieve optimum results.

 Q: Can Breast Augmentation Surgery Go Wrong?